UN-OCHA/rwint-deprecated-rw-data/README.md

 # rw-data

-ReliefWeb Data for analyzing content and user visits (Powered by RW API and GA API).
+ReliefWeb Data Snapshot for analyzing content and user visits (Powered by RW API and GA API).
-Branch serving the public pages of the frontend in github pages.
+Branch serving the public facing pages of the Data Snapshot dashboard.

-Clone the project - run: `git clone https://github.com/reliefweb/rw-data.git`
-Get project dependencies - run: `npm install`
-Specify data API urls in the `config.json` file
-Build the project - run: `npm start`
-Point your browser to [http://localhost:9000/](http://localhost:9000/ )
+# About the Project

+#### img/
+Stores all the images, logos, and icons used across the site

+#### js/
+Bundled js file with all the custom client-side javascript

+#### styles/
+Compiled css files used across the site

+#### vendors/
+All third party javascript libraries

+#### index.html
+Contains all the markup for the dashboard

+#### config.js
+Specifies the external data API hooks for ReliefWeb API, Google Analytics API, and github data files